flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 **Durations** can be represented by numbers.
 For example, quarter note's duration is 1.

 The pitch contents of a **musical line** can be represented by what I call **pitch line**.
 In Python, a pitch line is a list whose members are `None`, numbers or lists of numbers.
-With Python package [typing](https://docs.python.org/3/library/typing.html), pitch line can be defined as
+With Python package [typing](https://docs.python.org/3/library/typing.html), pitch line can be defined as:

 ```python
 from typing import List, Union